ggiacz/quadrado-vs-canos/README.md

 Um jogo-clone do jogo do dinossauro do google, quando cai a internet.

 ### Tecnologias e Conceitos
-- CSS & Javascript Vanilla.
+- CSS & Javascript Vanilla..